-Elect the nine director nominees identified in this Proxy Statement Advisory vote to ratify the selection of Deloitte as our independent registered public accounting firm for 2015 A plurality of affirmative votes cast, even if less than a majority A majority of affirmative votes cast Withhold votes will be excluded entirely from the vote with respect to the nominee from which they are withheld N/A Abstentions will not be counted as votes cast Abstentions will not be counted as votes cast Broker non-votes will not be counted as votes cast Banks, brokers and other holders of record may exercise discretion and vote on this matter and these will be counted as votes cast Votes will be cast for the nine director nominees identified in this Proxy Statement Votes will be cast for the ratification of the selection of Deloitte as our independent public accounting firm for 2015 nominees identified in this Proxy Statement A plurality of affirmative votes cast, even if less than a majority Withhold votes will be excluded entirely from the vote with respect to the nominee from which they are withheld Abstentions will not be counted as votes cast Broker non-votes will not be counted as votes cast
+Elect the nine director nominees identified in this Proxy Statement Advisory vote to approve the compensation of our NEOs Advisory vote on the frequency of advisory votes to approve the compensation of our NEOs Advisory vote to ratify the selection of Deloitte as our independent registered public accounting firm for 2017 How many votes are required for approval?
+A plurality of votes cast, subject to our new director resignation policy if a director receives less than majority support A majority of votes cast How are director withhold votes treated?
+Withhold votes will not be counted as votes cast for the nominee from which they are withheld N/A How are abstentions treated?
+Abstentions will not be counted as votes cast How are broker non-votes handled?
+Broker : Banks, brokers and other holders of record may exercise discretion and vot on this matter and these will be cast as votes cast How will signed proxies that do not specify voting preferences be treated?
+Votes will be cast FOR the nine director nominees identified in this Proxy Statement Votes will be cast FOR the approval of the compensation of our NEOs Votes will be cast FOR "One Year" Votes will be cast FOR the ratification of the selection of Deloitte as our independent public accounting firm for 2017

-It is important to note that the proposal to ratify the selection of the independent registered public accounting firm is non-binding and advisory.
-If our stockholders fail to ratify the selection of Deloitte, the selection of another independent registered public accounting firm may be considered by the Audit Committee.
+It is important to note that the proposals to (1) approve the compensation of our NEOs; (2) determine whether the vote to approve the compensation of our NEOs will occur every one, two or three years; and (3) and ratify the selection of the independent registered public accounting firm are non-binding and advisory.
+However, the Board intends to carefully consider the results of Proposals 1 and 2 in making future compensation decisions and, if our stockholders fail to ratify the selection of Deloitte, the selection of another independent registered public accounting firm may be considered by the Audit Committee.
 Even if the selection is ratified, the Audit Committee in its discretion may select a different independent registered public accounting firm at any time during the year if it determines that such a change would be in the best interests of the Company and our stockholders.